Previous Page Next Page

 Obtains the following for all individuals involved:

-• Address
+• Address.

-• Phone number (adults only)
+• Phone number (adults only).

-Matter Referred On
+• Matter Referred On

-Referred to HHSC
+• Referred to HHSC

 Obtains the following for all individuals involved:

-• First and last name
+• First and last name.

-• Date of birth (or age, if the date of birth is unknown)
+• Date of birth (or age, if the date of birth is unknown).

-• Documents all the identifying information obtained.
+If the I&R is assigned, documents all the identifying information obtained.

-If not sent outside SWI, no documentation required.
+If not assigned, no documentation is required.

 Obtains the following for all individuals involved: